Teaspiller/recaptcha-client-1.0.6-ssl/README.markdown

 # Overview

-**recaptcha-client-1.0.6-ssl** is a Python module that interfaces with reCAPTCHA and reCAPTCHA Mailhide.
+**recaptcha-client-1.0.6-ssl** is a Python 2.x module that interfaces with **reCAPTCHA** and **reCAPTCHA Mailhide**.
 It generates HTML to let you display reCAPTCHA on your website, and to submit reCAPTCHA attempts to the reCAPTCHA server.

-It's forked from the original Python recaptcha-client 1.0.6, and is fully backwards compatible with it (no code changes are necessary to implement).
+It's forked from the original Python *recaptcha-client 1.0.6*, and is fully backwards compatible with it (no code changes are necessary to implement).
 The original client is located here: http://pypi.python.org/pypi/recaptcha-client

-It has all of the features of recaptcha-client 1.0.6, plus the following new ones:
+It has all of the features of *recaptcha-client 1.0.6*, plus the following new ones:

 - SSL support for submit() in captcha.py.
 - SSL support for asurl() and ashtml() in mailhide.py.